CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

 Discuss, modify and approve the content of section (4) of the corresponding template.
 Some of the most important aspects discussed in this section are:

 * The handling of highly sensitive data through these channels and towards external stakeholders of the organization.
-* Use of equipment for purposes other than work related to the organization.
+* Use of user devices for purposes other than work related to the organization.
 * The attitude of the organization's members when using official communication channels.
 Attitudes regarding discrimination, harassment, spam, etc. in the communication channels used for organizational purposes.
-* Provisions on the use of the equipment to carry out actions that violate the intellectual property rights and copy or distribute material protected by copyright.
+* Provisions on the use of the devices to carry out actions that violate the intellectual property rights and copy or distribute material protected by copyright.

 ### 5. Internet general purpose directives
 > What are the general security measures when using the internet?